-The materials proposed for the new development are modern and not commonly used along the corridor as primary design materials.
-This project design could introduce these materials to the corridor as primary design materials.
-Materials most commonly used along the corridor include: brick, wood or fiber cement siding, large clear or low tint glass storefronts and windows.
+The materials proposed for the new development are modern and not commonly used along the corridor.
+This could be an introduction of these materials to the corridor.
+Materials most commonly used along the corridor include: Brick, wood or fiber cement siding, large clear or low tint glass storefronts and windows.
 Given the extensive use of utilitarian materials such as cmu and metal panel, and the innovative stair/upper deck architectural element the final detailing will be critical to the success of the structure's compatibility with the character of the district and visual interest to the pedestrian.
 The final detailing of these elements should be submitted for final review and approval.